Rapid Workforce Development Training for Veterans

 USTEC classes are high-energy and hands-on.
 Our program is specifically geared towards veterans, and classes cover design principles and modeling, mechanical engineering equations and geometry, basic programming and much more.
 Using the concepts taught in each course, students will build design portfolios showcasing their skill set and creative potential.

 In addition to technical training, our curriculum includes a business communication seminar focused on written and spoken communication skills to pitch new high-tech ideas and thrive in corporate culture.
-At the end of our scalable 8-week program, students graduate with a Certificate in Computer Aided Design.
+At the end of our scale-able 10-week program, students graduate with a Certificate in Computer Aided Design.

 USTEC’s commitment to serving veterans extends far past their time in the classroom.
 In addition to the technical courses we offer, we provide professional guidance, resume services, interview tutorials and negotiation tips for students and graduates seeking employment in the technology sector.
 Using our relationships with high-tech companies in the Bay Area, we help our students find and apply for jobs in the product development and design community.
 Our committed approach provides graduates with the tools they need to establish successful careers in the civilian world.
 Veterans have made extraordinary sacrifices to serve, and it is our honor to help them successfully transition into the civilian job economy.